vijayanant/vijayanant.github.io/content/posts/architectural-quantum-modular-deployable-architecture/index.md

 * **Brittle Contract (Single Quantum):** A `GET /user/123` endpoint returns `{"name": "Vijay"}`.
 A new version changes the response to `{"fullName": "Vijay Anant"}`.
 All existing clients that expect the `name` field will break.
 They must be deployed in lock-step.
 * **Evolvable Contract (Separate Quanta):** A `GET /user/123` endpoint returns `{"name": "Vijay"}`.
 A new version returns `{"name": "Vijay", "fullName": "Vijay Anant"}`.
 The new field is additive.
 Old clients still work perfectly because they simply ignore the new `fullName` field.
 The components can be deployed independently despite the synchronous call.

+{{< figure
+    src="brittle-vs-evolvable-contracts.svg"
+    alt="A diagram comparing a brittle, breaking API change with an evolvable, additive one.
+The brittle change renames a field, breaking consumers.
+The evolvable change adds a new field, which is safe for existing consumers." caption="Figure 5: A visual comparison of a brittle (breaking) vs. an evolvable (additive) contract change."
+>}}

 ### Example: The Pricing and Auditing Quantum

 Consider a `Pricing Service` and an `Auditing Service` with a critical business requirement: **Every single pricing calculation must be verifiably audited, and the audit must happen as part of the same logical transaction.**